kilt-cms/kilt-web-site/_includes/features.md

 Kilt stores all of its data in one table, with each record as JSON.
 Pure, raw JSON.
 You ask for data from the CMS, you get JSON back.

-If you want to change the shape of your data, just edit your schema in "config/kilt/config.yml".
-Your admin screens will adjust.

 ###Your Rails app remains a Rails app

 Kilt gives you a CMS, and that's it.
 It doesn't turn your Rails app into a "Kilt app" like other CMS libraries.